segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/apple/index.md

 > If you are using the Analytics iOS (Classic) SDK, you can find [the documentation here](/docs/connections/sources/catalog/libraries/mobile/ios).
 Many of the features available in the Analytics-Swift SDK are not available in the Analytics iOS (Classic) SDK.

 ## Telemetry
 Telemetry data related to the configuration and usage of the Analytics-Swift SDK is collected and sent to Segment by default.
 This includes some basic configuration information, plugins and event types used, and basic error information.
-No PII is collected and the information is downsampled to reduce traffic.
+No PII or event data is collected and the information is downsampled to reduce traffic.

 The Telemetry system can be disabled at any time by setting `Telemetry.shared.enable = false`.